 Where Use Site and Region Information is enabled, bypass determination works essentially the same way, regardless of whether CAC is enabled or not.
 That is, for any given PSTN call, the client’s subnet is mapped to a particular site, and the bypass ID for that subnet is extracted.
 Similarly, the gateway’s subnet is mapped to a particular site, and the bypass ID for that subnet is extracted.
 Only if the two bypass IDs are identical will bypass happen for the call.
 If they are not identical, media bypass will not occur.

 Even though CAC is disabled globally, bandwidth policy needs to be defined for each site and link if you want to use site-and-region configuration to control the bypass decision.
 The actual value of the bandwidth constraint or its modality doesn’t matter.
 The ultimate goal is to have the system automatically calculate different bypass IDs to associate with different locales that are not well connected.
 Defining a bandwidth constraint by definition means a link is not well connected.

 CAC is enabled and media bypass is not enabled.
 This would apply only where all gateways and IP-PBXs are not well connected or do not meet other requirements for media bypass.
-For details about requirements for media bypass, see Technical Requirements for Media Bypass.
+For details about requirements for media bypass, see Technical requirements for media bypass in Lync Server 2013.